Hausa architecture: Mosques

 Mosques in Hausaland typically consist of one room whose Qibla wall is denoted by a mihrab.
-The roof may be made of mud, thatch, or - as of recently - tin.
+The roof may be made of mud, thatch, or – as of recently – tin.
 The roof may also be accessible for prayer use.
 There is a typical use of either reinforced columns and support beams or reinforced support arches to help keep the building in place.
 The decoration is not typically a notable feature of these mosques.
 Instead, the use of large sculptural forms creates the feeling inside the space, and decoration is used mainly to emphasize the mihrab area.
 It is usually placed inside a rectangular walled courtyard, with the corners of the building lining up with North, East, South, and West.

 Construction

 When first built, a Hausa building will have a crisp, clean, and efficient look that is a product of strict structural discipline.
 The organic forms for which Hausa Architecture is known results from the erosion process that comes with rain.
 Each dry season, the buildings are repaired to bring them back to that neat and clean look.
+The decorations on the front face of the buildings (façade) often represent prosperity and wealth.
+The traditional Hausa Architecture can be categorized into three various groups.
+They can consist of surface designs, ornamental, and calligraphy.